 Before we get to the step-by-step instructions, a few words about the ingredients:

-Onion: The white part of green onions bring a mildly oniony taste to the sauce.
+- Onion: The white part of scallions bring a mildly oniony taste to the sauce.
 Substitute finely diced shallot, leeks or yellow onion for similar mild flavor.

-Wine: If you prefer cooking without wine, substitute broth and a squeeze of fresh lemon juice for the wine.
-You may need to simmer the sauce a little longer before adding the herbs and cream to reduce the broth and thicken the sauce.
+- Wine: If you prefer cooking without wine, substitute broth and a squeeze of fresh lemon juice for the wine.
+You may need to simmer the sauce a little longer to thicken.

-Mustard + Herbs: Dill and Dijon are a match made in heaven in this sauce.
-But if you don't care for mustard, skip it altogether.
+- Herbs: Dill and Dijon are a match made in heaven in this sauce.
 If you have another fresh herb like tarragon, basil or chives, they will also bring the sauce to life.

 Full measurements and ingredients listed in the printable recipe card below.